Council mission

 The Lower Columbia River Watershed area encompasses 298 square miles along the Columbia River in Columbia County, Oregon.
 Columbia County is a rural county wedged between Oregon's largest city - Portland - and Astoria on the North Coast.
 It is comprised of the following subbasins drainages Plympton Creek, Clatskanie River, Beaver Creek, Deer Island, Tide Creek, and Goble Creek.
 All of our watersheds are influenced in part by the greater Columbia River Estuary ecosystem.

-The private timber industry has played a significant role in shaping the settlement and growth of the watershed with 77% of the land in the watershed in timber production.
+The private timber industry has played a significant role in the watershed with 77% of the land in the watershed in timber production.
 The next largest land use is farmland.
-A very small percentage of the land is urbanized with St. Helens the county seat and largest city.
+A very small percentage of the land is urbanized.

 Take a VISUAL TOUR of some our watershed area.